Codecademy Logo

 The events Module

-Node.js has an EventEmitter class which can be accessed by importing the events core module by using the require() statement.
-Each event emitter instance has an .on() method which assigns a listener callback function to a named event.
-EventEmitter also has an .emit() method which announces a named event that has occurred.
+Node.js has an EventEmitter class that can be accessed by importing the events core module.
+Each event emitter instance has an .on() method that assigns a listener callback function to a named event.
+EventEmitter also has an .emit() method, which announces that a named event has occurred.

 // Require in the 'events' core module